A febrile seizure is a convulsion that may happen when a baby or young child has a fever over 100.4° F (38° C).

-High body temperature due to a fever is believed to trigger the seizure.
-The fever is most often caused by common viral infections.
-Some febrile seizures may be caused by fever after routine immunizations.
+A high fever is thought to trigger the seizure.
+The fever is most often caused by infections.
+Rarely, some may be caused by fever after routine immunizations.

-A seizure typically lasts a few seconds to a few minutes.
-Signs of a febrile seizure include:
+A seizure often lasts a few seconds up to 15 minutes.
+It may cause:

 - Convulsion—jerking or stiffening muscles